You took the first step in contributing into your SRS account, great!

 This makes the total non-guaranteed payout to be at $141,619 (1,180.16*12*10).

 …making the total benefits to be at $327,619 (186,000+141,619).

 But he only just needs to put in $98,355 now.

-You can see the guaranteed yield at maturity is at 2.15% and the total illustrated yield at maturity to be at 4.10%.
+From that particular illustration, the plan’s guaranteed yield at maturity is at 2.15% and the total illustrated yield at maturity is at 4.10%.

 Of course, terms and conditions apply.